Pre-Surgical Suggestions to Prepare You

 - Quit smoking to help in your recovery process.

 It is important for patients to be informed about the surgery being recommended, particularly if it is elective surgery (an operation you choose to have performed), rather than an emergency surgery (also called urgent surgery).
-All surgeries have risks and benefits which you should familiarize yourself with before deciding whether the procedure is appropriate for you.
+All surgeries have risks and benefits that you should know about before deciding whether the procedure is appropriate for you.

 Tips for Communicating With Your Physician

 It is important to communicate your feelings, questions, and concerns with your physician prior to having surgery.
+It will help you to have a better experience and improved outcomes.
 The following suggestions may help to improve communication between you and your physician:

 - Take notes, or ask a family member or friend to accompany you and take notes for you.
 You can also bring a tape recorder, so you can review information later.